 UZT — Uzbekistan Time

-See UZT current offset, where it is used, and compare Uzbekistan Time with other time zones worldwide.
+See what UZT means, where it is used, its UTC+5 offset, and how to convert Uzbekistan Time to other time zones.

 How to Convert UZT to Other Time Zones